 Without these three elements, employees are bound to quit sooner than you can imagine.
 Focusing too much on strategy and not so much on what employees actually want can end up making zero difference.

-Now that we know the positive effects of regular recognition in the form of feedback, the question is how can managers turn this into a regular affair.
-The answer is simple – feedback needs to be made an integral and regular part of the culture of an organization, be repeated in order to make it a habit.
+We know the positive effects of regular recognition in the form of feedback, but the real question is how can managers turn this into a regular affair.
+The answer is simple – feedback needs to be made an integral and regular part of the culture of an organization, and be repeated in order to make it a habit.
 These will begin with tiny dedicated steps being taken every single day to change behaviors.

 Technology can be a great way to make this process of regular feedback more spontaneous and practically doable.
 Tools that allow not only feedback from managers but also from peers such as a 360-degree performance review tool can also be a great adoption.
 If an employee or a teammate does exceptionally well and achieves a goal, does a great job in closing a sale or gives a rock-solid presentation, it should act as a cue for people in the team to automatically send out good thoughts or praises.

 Another important thing to remember here is to be genuine and descriptive.
 Giving feedback just for the sake of giving it by using words such as “good work” or “nice move” can give out the impression that you don’t mean what you’re saying.
 Giving employee feedback will only make sense if you show some genuine concern in making the receiver improve in the areas concerned.
 Without an inherent interest in ensuring that your subordinate actually improves his/her performance, there is actually no point in giving employee feedback.
 Like it was highlighted in the beginning of this article, having an authentic and unadulterated interest in the growth of the person you are giving feedback to will be enough for you to be honest and appreciative of the receiver’s emotions.
 And this will chart out the path for a quality feedback session.